 President's Report - (Karen Steckol) Meeting facilities are not available in Shelby Hall for Faculty Senate meetings next fall.
 Meeting spaces will be checked in AIME, Ferguson Forum and Biology 202.
 President Steckol will be attending the Board of Trustees meeting in Huntsville, Alabama next week and meeting with the Faculty Senate President from UAB.
-According to President Steckol, Senator Shane Street is concerned about electronic course evaluations for large lecture classes.
+Senator Shane Street is concerned about electronic course evaluations for large lecture classes.
 Some students do not attend class yet are asked for an electronic evaluation.
-She stated that the issue will not be pursued following consultations with several administrators.
+The issue will not be pursued following consultations with several administrators.
 There was an extensive discussion concerning intellectual property, academic misconduct and plagiarism.
-Campus parking fee increases for 2009-10 are now in effect.
+Campus parking fee increases are now in effect.